JSdoubleL/DISCO/README.md

 # DISCO

 Decomposition Into Single-COpy gene trees (DISCO) is a method for decomposing multi-copy gene-family trees while attempting to preserve orthologs and discard paralogs.
-These single-copy gene trees can be subsiquently used by methods that can estimate species trees from single-copy gene trees such as [ASTRAL](https://github.com/smirarab/ASTRAL) or [ASTRID](https://github.com/pranjalv123/ASTRID) in order to obtain an accurate estimation of the species tree.
+These single-copy gene trees can be subsequently used by methods that can estimate species trees from single-copy gene trees such as [ASTRAL](https://github.com/smirarab/ASTRAL) or [ASTRID](https://github.com/pranjalv123/ASTRID) in order to obtain an accurate estimation of the species tree.

 ## Algorithm